 Horizontal topics:

 Enlargement.
 Activities help candidate countries to better integrate with EU member states in field of sustainable tourism policies and related regulatory frameworks and activities in the fields of data management and smart specialisation.
+Knowledge transfer will take place during the TSG4 meetings and other EUSAIR thematic events dedicated to tourism and culture by promoting best practices and presenting experiences.
+EUSAIR activities and projects should also address the enlargement chapters: 1-9 related to Internal market, 28 to consumer and health protection, 27 to environment and climate change, 15 to renewable energy, 21 to Trans European networks, 10 to Information society and media, 11 to Agriculture and rural development, 12 to food safety, 18 to Statistics.

 Capacity building.
-The envisaged activities comprise, among others, capacity building on data collection practices on tourism statistics and various efforts to strengthen the sharing of knowledge and experiences e.g. concerning collaborative sustainable destination management models and the cooperation between private, public and non-profit stakeholders.
+The envisaged activities comprise, among others, capacity building on data collection practices on tourism statistics and various efforts to strengthen the sharing of knowledge and experiences of data using for policy planning e.g. concerning collaborative sustainable destination management models, innovation of tourism products and services and the cooperation between private, public and non-profit stakeholders.

 Innovation and research.
-The digital and green transitions of the tourism and cultural heritage offer has a strong focus on innovation. .
+The digital and green transitions of the tourism and cultural heritage offer has a strong focus on innovation and great potential in the region.
+It is also acknowledged as one of the key drivers of tourism transformation in the Region within respective S3s.
 Among others, it includes activities on sustainable innovation in tourism destinations and promotes collaboration between tourism stakeholders dealing with innovation and research.
 It also includes monitoring tourist trends in the region.
-In order to ease the pressure of touristic flows during the pick season (classical mass tourism), the Adriatic and Ionian region should start monitoring touristic trends in the region.
+In order to ease the pressure of touristic flows during the pick season (classical mass tourism), the Adriatic and Ionian region should start monitoring touristic trends in the region and strive towards a balanced tourism development.
 In line with the Sustainable development goals the UNWTO international network of sustainable tourism observatories is trending and, in this respect, also a macro-regional observatory or information centre could be developed in order to measure the impact of tourism on the cities/countries/region, in close cooperation with CCIs.

 Cross-cutting topics:

 Circular economy.
-Sustainable tourism is an important element of the transition to a circular economy..
+Sustainable tourism is an important element of the transition to a circular economy.
+Activities will contribute to raising awareness of the importance of the circular economy in tourism as a key element of sustainable development that minimizes its environmental impacts, including waste and pollution as well as CO2 emissions.
+Connecting business models/initiatives (such as Climate-KIC) to support value chain development and implementation of circular economy in participating countries.

 Green rural development.
-Activities under this Topic will also address sustainable tourism in rural areas and thus contribute to green rural development. .
+Activities under this Topic will also address sustainable tourism in rural areas and thus contribute to green rural development.
+The promotion of the green and balanced tourism development will also include rural areas where is especially important to take care of the environmental, economic, and socio-cultural aspects of tourism development.
+Supporting smart community/village concept by increased digitalisation and public services uptake to support tourism development in rural areas.

 Digitalisation.
 Digital transition of the tourism sector is addressed through activities promoting green and digital transition in tourism strategies.
+Activities under this topic will contribute to the innovations that ensure the continued competitiveness, growth and sustainable development of the sector.

 Action 4.4.1 – Collaborative governance and sustainable innovation in tourism destinations